openoereb/pyramid_oereb/doc/source/configuration.rst

           transfer_code: Hinweis
           extract_code: Hint

 Apply the necessary modifications/replacements for the new topic.
-This should at least be the the schema name, code, geometry type and of course the models property within the source parameters:
+This should at least be the schema name, code, geometry type and of course the models property within the source parameters:
 Make sure that this source class is `pyramid_oereb.contrib.data_sources.*standard*.sources.plr.DatabaseSource` and not interlis_2_3. - The same goes for the model_factory and the get_symbol element.
 It should be set to *standard*.

 Also set the language of the data and if it's a federal (true) or cantonal topic (false).
-You also want to define if it is the standard structure (true) and what lookup codes are for the law_status and document types.
+You also want to define what lookup codes are for the law_status and document types.

 Once the the configuration set, run the following command: